SpainLabs/PDB/README.md

 16/12/2014
 Upload of current version: v2 (Minim OSD Board compatible)

+17/01/2015
+Development closed for this v2.

 License: Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) https://creativecommons.org/licenses/by-nc-sa/4.0/

-Special thanks to all who contributed to made this possible: Triggerr, Overcraft, cansi22, grafisoft, RepParts3D and all the members of SpainLabs community.
+Special thanks to all who contributed to made this possible: Triggerr, Overcraft, cansi22, grafisoft, hectorri, RepParts3D and all the members of SpainLabs community.
 Thanks!